Laparoscopy and endometriosis advice

 - The day before - eat light and healthy and drink lots of fluids.
 Do not eat or drink anything after 12.00 midnight the night before surgery.
 Do not smoke or chew gum after 12.00 midnight If your surgery is scheduled for later in the day, it is advised to have some supper around 11.00pm so you are not totally starving throughout the next day

 - Your doctor or consultant will probably ask you to do an enema in the evening to clean out your bowel.
 If more severe Endometriosis is suspected, then a full bowel prep may be required.
 You will be given instructions on this during your pre-op office visit.
 Preparing the bowel with a purging agent such as Magnesium Citrate is often followed by an oral antibiotic and enemas.
 While unpleasant, this procedure minimises the risk of surgical complications from bowel injury during surgery.

-- Pack a hospital bag including: warm, loose clothing to wear after the operation, wash-kit, phone book - should you need to contact someone, sanitary towels, a blank video - if you are having your procedure taped, something to read if you have to wait around for your turn in theatre, clean socks to keep your feet warm during surgery.
+- Pack a hospital bag including: warm, loose clothing to wear after the operation, wash-kit, phone - should you need to contact someone, sanitary towels, something to read if you have to wait around for your turn in theatre, clean socks to keep your feet warm during surgery.
 Leave your wallet and valuables at home.